-Occasionly, you may find that new corporate visual identity components need to be added to the repository.
-If that is your case, the first question you need to ask yourself, before start to create directories blindly all over, is: What is the right place to store it?
+Occasionly, you may find that new components of The CentOS Project Corporate Identity need to be added to the repository in order to work them out.
+If that is the case, the first question we need to ask ourselves, before start to create directories blindly all over, is: What is the right place to store it?